Alpha Fund Enrollment and Grant Guidelines

 - has not been in existence for longer than three (3) years.

-Essentially, we’re looking for a 2 page letter telling us who you are, what you’re called to do, how you’re going to fund it, and what the anticipated results will be.
+Essentially, we’re looking for a 2 page letter telling us who you are, what you’re called to do, how you’re going to fund it, what the anticipated results will be, and what impact your ministry will have upon the Kingdom of Christ.
 We also want a 1-page budget (revenue and expense), and a list of the Board of Directors.
 This should come on organizational letterhead (if possible) or on information that contains sufficient return address, telephone and contact information.
 This should be mailed to:

 The Generosity Trust